What happens when we sleep?

 What is the big deal with the sleep stages?

-Sleep stages are critical because they help the brain and body recuperate from stress levels that accumulate during the course of the day as well as foster brain and body growth.
-Disruptions in cognitive activity, such as memory, problem-solving and critical thinking, are traceable to lack of sleep or poor sleep patterns.
+Experiencing these sleep stages is critical because they help the brain and body recuperate from stress levels that accumulate during the course of the day as well as foster brain and body growth.
+Disruptions in cognitive activity which includes memory, problem-solving and critical thinking is traceable to lack of sleep or poor sleep patterns.

 People that are frequently woken during the first part of their sleep, such as sufferers of sleep apnea, may struggle to cycle through the stages of sleep properly.
-People with insomnia may not get enough total sleep to produce the requisite features of each sleep stage.
+People with insomnia may not get enough total sleep to experience the features of each sleep stage.

 Our sleep stages evolve as we age.
 Older adults tend to spend less time in REM and can suffer from more sleep disorders.